STMicroelectronics/STM32DDRFW-UTIL/README.md

 ![](_htmresc/Package_structure.png "Package structure")

 STM32DDRFW-UTIL firmware is a software package containing multiple STM32CubeIDE projects applicable for all STM32 products with a DDR which includes:
-- BSP, CMSIS and HAL drivers for all applicable STM32MPxxx series
+- BSP, CMSIS and HAL drivers for all applicable STM32MPxxx series.
 - DDR_Tool full source code with:
-   - Common directory with general purpose content
+   - Common directory with general purpose content.
-   - Tool directory with tool core and tests
-   - STM32CubeIDE Projects for all ST supported boards
+   - STM32CubeIDE Projects for all ST supported boards.
 - Binaries for all supported ST boards with BootROM image header to be programmed directly into SDCARD or loaded via STM32CubeProgramer without using STM32CubeIDE tool.
-- Readme.txt document for help
+- Imageheader package to generate stm32 files with STM32CubeIDE.
+- Test Report of all applicable STM32MPxxx series.

 ### 1.2 Source code organisation